chrisandrews7/planning-poker.ui/README.md

 ## About

-UI for a Sprint planning tool to make agile estimating and planning faster and more efficient.
+UI for a agile planning poker for scrum teams to make story estimation faster and more efficient.

 Built in React and Redux, connecting to a socket server to communicate with other players.